 List of databases on registered plant protection products

 The question of creating a database on registered products and their uses in Europe has been raised several times within EPPO but for the moment, it has been decided that the EPPO Secretariat should simply gather lists of existing databases in Europe.

 From the early 1990s to 2004, EPPO developed a series of specific standards on Good Plant Protection Practice.
 These standards described the optimal practice in protecting specific crops against their pests, including pathogens and weeds.
 So for each major crop of the EPPO region, they cover methods for controlling pests (including pathogens and weeds), with plant protection products, by cultural methods, by use of resistant cultivars, by biological control etc. The main pests present in all parts of the EPPO region were considered.
 For each pest, details were given on biology and development, appropriate control strategies were described, and if relevant, examples of active substances which could be used for chemical control were mentioned, if relevant.
 More than 30 standards were prepared by the Panel on Good plant protection practice and officially approved by the EPPO Council.
 These Standards contain useful guidance, but they have not been updated since 2004.

 Environmental Risk Assessment of Plant Protection Products

 From the early 1990s to 2002, EPPO in collaboration with the Council of Europe developed a series of standards as part of a decision-making scheme for the environmental risk assessment of plant protection products.
 They provided guidelines on how to assess the potential impact of particular plant protection products on various elements of the environment (e.g. air, soil, ground water, surface water, honeybees, non-target terrestrial arthropods, terrestrial vertebrates, non-target higher terrestrial plants).
-These standards contain useful guidance, but they have not been updated since 2002.
+However, the EPPO Council decided in 2018 to withdraw these Standards as they were no longer updated.